yvelikova/axway-open-docs/content/en/docs/apim_relnotes/201904_apip_relnotes/_index.md

 API Portal provides an API consumer-facing interface that you can customize to match your corporate brand.
 API Portal is a layered product linked to API Manager, and requires both API Manager and API Gateway.
 For more information, see the API Gateway and API Manager documentation.

 API Portal is available as a software installation or a virtualized deployment in Docker containers.
-For more information, see the *API Portal Installation and Upgrade Guide*.

 ## New features and enhancements